-Secure Shell (SSH) is a network security protocol that uses encryption and authentication mechanisms to ensure security for communication between devices.
-Traditional remote login or file transfer methods, such as Telnet and FTP, transmit data in cleartext, which poses many security risks.
-As cyber security is becoming more important, these methods are gradually becoming less accepted.
-SSH encrypts and authenticates network data to provide a secure login and other secure network services in an insecure network environment.
-As a secure alternative solution to Telnet and other insecure remote shell protocols, the SSH protocol has been widely used around the world, and most devices support SSH.
+Secure Shell (SSH) is a network security protocol that uses encryption and authentication mechanisms to implement services such as secure access and file transfer.
+Traditional remote login and file transfer methods, such as Telnet and FTP, transmit data in cleartext, which is insecure.
+With the growing importance of cyber security, these methods are gradually becoming less accepted.
+SSH provides secure network services in an insecure network environment by encrypting and authenticating network data.
+As a secure alternative solution to Telnet and other insecure remote shell protocols, the SSH protocol has been widely used around the world, with most devices today supporting SSH.

 How Does SSH Work?